 To develop our technology and broaden our partner network, we are building a pilot unit at the heart of the petrochemical industry – the Brightlands Chemelot Campus in Geleen, Holland.

-We’re partnering with some of the brightest minds and biggest petrochemical players in the world to help make our RDR technology the new global standard in the electrification of traditionally highly-polluting industrial production processes.
+We’re partnering with some of the brightest minds and biggest industrial players in the world to help make our RDR and RDH technology the new global standard in the electrification of traditionally highly-polluting industrial production processes.
 The main equipment has already been tested in air tests and hydrocarbon testing will begin in Geleen in June 2022.

-The RDR pilot unit covers a number of buildings on the legendary Brightlands Campus.
+The RDR & RDH pilot unit covers a number of buildings on the legendary Brightlands Campus.

 The pilot layout.

-The Brightlands Chemelot Campus is home to a number of innovative pilots involved in Olefins processing.
-With over 3,300 of the world’s leading experts in engineering, modelling, operations and maintenance, the Chemelot Campus is the best possible place to test and develop our RDR technology and our partner network.
+The Brightlands Chemelot Campus is home to a number of innovative pilots involved in olefin processing.
+With over 3,300 of the world’s leading experts in engineering, modelling, operations and maintenance, the Chemelot Campus is the best possible place to test and develop our RDR and RDH technology and our partner network.